Gnee-bit/myhealthyplate-app/systemArchitecture.md

 **Total Starting Cost: ₦0-₦10,000/month for MVP** **Total at 1,000 users: ₦10,000-₦30,000/month**

-**Development Costs:**
-- Intern developers: Usually stipend-based or unpaid (internship credit)
-- Nutritionist for data validation: Optional for MVP, ₦100,000-₦200,000 if hired later
-- Manual research time: 1-2 weeks of intern time (20-30 foods)

-**Why this is feasible for an intern project:**
+**Why this is feasible:**
-- ✅ No upfront infrastructure investment
+- No upfront infrastructure investment
-- ✅ All critical services have generous free tiers
+- All critical services have generous free tiers
-- ✅ No expensive API subscriptions
+- No expensive API subscriptions
-- ✅ Manual work replaces expensive partnerships
+- Manual work replaces expensive partnerships
-- ✅ Can launch and test market fit before spending money
+- Can launch and test market fit before spending money
-- ✅ Scalable - costs only increase as users grow
+- Scalable - costs only increase as users grow

 ---

-### 4.6 Risk Management
+### 4.5 Risk Management

 | Risk | Likelihood | Impact | Mitigation Strategy |
 |------|------------|--------|-------------------|